GwynethLlewelyn/go-uvci-reader/README.md

 1. Clone
 2. Compile with `go build`/`go install`
 3. Scan the QR code on the EU Digital COVID-19 Certificate, save the scan as ASCII
-4. `echo 'the long, random string of garbage from the QR scan' > ./go-uvci-reader`
+4. `echo 'the long, random string of garbage from the QR scan' | ./go-uvci-reader`
 5. Confirm that the result contains your personal data (as printed in plaintext on the EU Digital COVID-19 Certificate) and that the signature _is_ valid.

 That's it.
 No options, no CLI commands, no config files.
+It reads a string of characters from standard input and tries to decode it according to the published documentation for EU Digital COVID-19 Certificate, and print the plaintaext to standard output, (hopefully) formatted.

 It just does one thing.
 Not necessarily well.

 ## Bugs